Put safety first at Halloween

 Sparklers

-Sparklers are often seen as being harmless but they do burn at very high temperatures.
+Sparklers may seem harmless but they burn at very high temperatures.

 To a young child, the heat from a sparkler is similar to the heat from a welding torch.